minhquan6203/VisionReader/README.md

 ### Performance

-Our VisionReader\textsubscript{\textit{ViT5}} achieves promising results on the ViOCRVQA dataset, with an Exact Match (EM) score of 0.4116 and an F1-score of 0.6990 on the test set.
+Our VisionReader achieves promising results on the ViOCRVQA dataset, with an Exact Match (EM) score of 0.4116 and an F1-score of 0.6990 on the test set.
 These results demonstrate the effectiveness of our approach in addressing the challenges inherent in a ViOCRVQA dataset.

 ## Key Insights